Skip to contents

 dx

-(optional) A numeric value indicating the amount of the horizontal shift in degrees.
+(optional) A number indicating the amount of the horizontal shift in degrees.
 Positive values shift to the right, negative values shift to the left (default: -45).

 precision

-(optional) A numeric value specifying the number of decimal digits to use when rounding longitude and latitude coordinates (default: 5).
+(optional) An integer number specifying the number of decimal digits to use when rounding longitude and latitude coordinates (default: 5).

-(optional) A numeric value specifying the tolerance for overlapping geometries when combining vectors.
+(optional) A number specifying the tolerance for overlapping geometries when combining vectors.
 This value controls the allowable error when merging overlapping geometries (default: 0.1).

 ...